Telecominfraproject/wlan-pki-cert-scripts/README.md

 ...
 ```

-Similarly open the _configs/configs/digicert-openssl-server.cnf_ file and add your domain(s) to the altername names.
+Similarly open the _configs/configs/digicert-openssl-server.cnf_ file and add your domain(s) to the alternate names.

 ```
 ...